Allegheny-Computer-Science-101-F2019/cs101-F2019-practical4-starter/README.md

 assesses:

 - Repository has at least 5 commit(s)
-- The BubbleSort.java in src/main/java/practicalthree has at least 3 multiple-line Java comment(s)
+- The CaesarCipher.java in src/main/java/practicalthree has at least 3 multiple-line Java comment(s)
-- The BubbleSort.java in src/main/java/practicalthree has at least 3 of the `System.arraycopy` fragment
+- The CaesarCipher.java in src/main/java/practicalthree has at least 3 of the `System.arraycopy` fragment
-- The BubbleSort.java in src/main/java/practicalthree has at least 4 of the `java.util.Arrays.toString` fragment
+- The CaesarCipher.java in src/main/java/practicalthree has at least 4 of the `java.util.Arrays.toString` fragment
-- The BubbleSort.java in src/main/java/practicalthree has at least 4 of the `println(` fragment
+- The CaesarCipher.java in src/main/java/practicalthree has at least 4 of the `println(` fragment
-- The BubbleSort.java in src/main/java/practicalthree has exactly 0 of the `Add Your Name Here` fragment
+- The CaesarCipher.java in src/main/java/practicalthree has exactly 0 of the `Add Your Name Here` fragment
-- The BubbleSort.java in src/main/java/practicalthree has exactly 0 of the `TODO` fragment
+- The CaesarCipher.java in src/main/java/practicalthree has exactly 0 of the `TODO` fragment
-- The BubbleSort.java in src/main/java/practicalthree has exactly 1 of the `package practicalthree` fragment
+- The CaesarCipher.java in src/main/java/practicalthree has exactly 1 of the `package practicalthree` fragment
-- The TestBubbleSort.java in src/test/java/practicalthree has at least 1 multiple-line Java comment(s)
+- The TestCaesarCipher.java in src/test/java/practicalthree has at least 1 multiple-line Java comment(s)
-- The TestBubbleSort.java in src/test/java/practicalthree has at least 12 of the `@Test` fragment
+- The TestCaesarCipher.java in src/test/java/practicalthree has at least 12 of the `@Test` fragment
-- The TestBubbleSort.java in src/test/java/practicalthree has exactly 0 of the `Add Your Name Here` fragment
+- The TestCaesarCipher.java in src/test/java/practicalthree has exactly 0 of the `Add Your Name Here` fragment
-- The TestBubbleSort.java in src/test/java/practicalthree has exactly 0 of the `TODO` fragment
+- The TestCaesarCipher.java in src/test/java/practicalthree has exactly 0 of the `TODO` fragment
-- The TestBubbleSort.java in src/test/java/practicalthree has exactly 1 of the `package practicalthree` fragment
+- The TestCaesarCipher.java in src/test/java/practicalthree has exactly 1 of the `package practicalthree` fragment
 - The command `gradle -q --console plain run` executes correctly
 - The command `gradle build` executes correctly
 - The command output has exactly 2 of the `After` fragment
 - The command output has exactly 2 of the `Before` fragment
 - The command output has exactly 4 lines
-- The file BubbleSort.java exists in the src/main/java/practicalthree directory
+- The file CaesarCipher.java exists in the src/main/java/practicalthree directory
-- The file TestBubbleSort.java exists in the src/test/java/practicalthree directory
+- The file TestCaesarCipher.java exists in the src/test/java/practicalthree directory

 If [GatorGrader's](https://github.com/GatorEducator/gatorgrader) automated
 checks pass correctly, the tool will produce the output like the following in